How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 You can get a very tasty and aromatic drink using an oak barrel.

-Oak barrels must be waxed (waxed).
+Oak barrels must be waxed (coated with wax).

 Processing sequence for a new barrel